-Update for winter: President Schill has announced plans for winter term.
+Update for winter: President Schill has announced plans for spring term.

 The residence halls are open and we welcome our first-year, transfer, and returning students who plan to live with us.

 University Housing is committed to providing a high-quality, safe, and supportive home for our students.
 With the current COVID-19 pandemic, these values are even more important than before.